eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 $ eksctl create nodegroup --managed
 ```

-Tip : if you are using only one *`YOUR_CLUSTER.yaml`* file to describe your whole cluster, describe your new managed node group in its `managedNodeGroups` directive and run\:
+Tip : if you are using a `ClusterConfig` file to describe your whole cluster, describe your new managed node group in its `managedNodeGroups` field and run\:

 ```console
 $ eksctl create nodegroup --config-file=YOUR_CLUSTER.yaml --include='YOUR_MANAGEDNODEGROUP_NAME'